 Why declutter your home?

 You may feel frustrated on a daily basis as you struggle to find your house keys in the jungle that is your living room.
 Or, you might feel awkward inviting friends over because of how your messy your kitchen is.
-Clutter, the collection of items in room or space arranged in no particular order, easily take over homes.
+Clutter, the collection of items in a room or space arranged in no particular order, easily take over homes.
 It can even make us feel chaotic, impulsive, and anxious or depressed.

 This is the extreme side of clutter, but if you’re here, it means you’re putting your foot down and taking back control of your home.
 Your room doesn’t need to be pristine—there’s bound to be a few things scattered about, particularly in homes with children.
 Decluttering your home means getting rid of items you no longer need or use, items that you have multiples of, and items that may be taking up valuable space but adding zero value themselves.